Math Fun

 S = Square Root of (( R2*R2) + (RB*RB))

 With this calculation, we now have 12 equal sections around our circle, and the Pi stands much improved at 3.13.
-Better, but it is not good enough.
+It is better, but it is not good enough.

 And we continue.
 Following the same steps, we cut the new triangle in half and re-calculate.
 We repeat it over and over.
 The radius (R) remains the same, but the R2 is 1/2 of the previous line S. The Pi improves to 3.139, then 3.141.
 Once we reach 20 iterations, we have a near-perfect Pi value of 3.14159265358976.